AutoNFS: Automatic Neural Feature Selection: The proposed model

-The training starts with a fixed temperature $\tau = \tau_0$ and randomly initialized embedding $e$.
-Given an embedding $e$, the masking network $f$ returns a mask vector $m=(m_1,\ldots,m_D)$ using Gumbel-Sigmoid functions.
-Every continuous mask vector $m$ sampled from GS is then applied to a mini-batch to construct the reduced vectors $x_m = m \odot x$.
+Let us summarize the training algorithm described in Algorithm 1.
+Training starts with a fixed temperature $\tau = \tau_0$ and a randomly initialized embedding $e$.
+Given an embedding $e$, the masking network $f$ returns a mask vector $m=(m_1,\ldots,m_D)$ using the Gumbel-Sigmoid functions.
+Each continuous mask vector $m$ sampled from Gumbel-Sigmoid is then applied to a mini-batch $\B$ to construct the reduced vectors $x_m = m \odot x$, for $x \in \B$.
 This vector goes to the task network $g$, which returns the response for a given task $g(x_m)$.
 The loss function $\loss_{total}$ is calculated and the gradient is propagated to: (1) embedding vector $e$, (2) weights of $f$ and $g$.
-In particular, by learning the parameters of $f_{\phi}$, we learn the mask vector.
+In particular, by learning the embedding vector $e$ and the parameters of $f$, we optimize the mask vector.

-This approach allows the network to initially explore the feature space broadly and gradually commit to specific features as training progresses.
-The feature selection regularization term $\loss_{select}$ can be configured in two modes: either penalizing deviation from a target number of features, or directly encouraging sparsity by minimizing the number of active features.

 A critical aspect of our algorithm is the temperature annealing schedule.
 We begin with a high temperature ($\tau=2.0$), which produces soft masks that allow gradient flow to all features.
 As training progresses, the temperature decays exponentially (typically with $\alpha=0.997$), causing the masks to become increasingly binary.
 This gradual transition serves multiple purposes: